 FALSE ARMISTICE DAY IN ENGLAND, SOUTH WALES, AND SCOTLAND

-At the time, circumstances in Britain were hardly conducive to widespread spontaneous celebrations in response to Reuters’ armistice bulletin.
-The ‘Spanish flu’ pandemic was debilitating millions, and killing thousands of the population; in some places it closed theatres, dance halls, churches, and cinemas, although most public houses and music halls carried on regardless.
-When the news broke, it was already becoming dark and there was thick November fog in some parts of the country.
+At the time, circumstances in Britain were hardly conducive to spontaneous celebrations in response to Reuters’ armistice bulletin.
+The ‘Spanish flu’ pandemic was debilitating millions, and killing thousands of the population; in some towns it closed theatres, dance halls, churches, and cinemas, although most public houses and music halls carried on regardless.
+When the news broke just after 4:00 pm, it was already becoming dark and there was thick November fog in some parts of the country.
 But under Defence of the Realm Act (DORA) regulations and other wartime restrictions, main roads, streets, and town centres were poorly lit in the late afternoons and evenings.
 And many activities that usually featured in peace celebrations were prohibited.
-For example, lighting bonfires, setting off fireworks, ringing church bells and making loud noises had not been allowed since the start of the war, while regulations about the use of lights inside and outside buildings were introduced later.50
+For example, lighting bonfires, setting off fireworks, ringing church bells and making loud noises had been unlawful since the start of the war, while regulations about the use of lights inside and outside buildings were introduced later.50

-When the news broke just after 4:00 pm, public houses and bars in hotels and clubs were closed and, depending upon the local licensing rules, would not be open until 6:00 pm or 6:30 pm, and then for only two or three hours.
+Public houses and bars in hotels and clubs were closed at the time and, depending upon the local licensing rules, would not be open until 6:00 pm or 6:30 pm, and then for only two or three hours.
 When they did open, most would have been unheated or under-heated owing to a severe shortage of coal (despite coal-rationing) affecting all parts of the country.
-Beer and spirits were in short supply because of wartime reductions in output, and their alcoholic strength lowered to curb intoxication, while steep increases in duties had raised prices to unprecedented levels.
+Beer and spirits were in short supply because of wartime reductions in output, and their alcoholic strength had been lowered to curb intoxication, while steep increases in duties had raised prices to unprecedented levels.
 To top it all, customers were not permitted to buy drinks on credit or to treat others to a drink.

 IN ENGLAND